MantenaMonish/Bangalore-City-Temperature-Prediction/README.md

 ## Results

 The project compares the performance of 7 machine learning algorithms in predicting the maximum temperature.
-The results are visualized using a plot of true vs predicted values for the top 10 predictions
+The results are visualized using a plot of true vs predicted values for the top 10 predictions.